-Gard Re has a simple capital structure consisting of Tier 1 capital through equity capital, which is fully paid in and available.
-The company has no Tier 2 or Tier 3 capital.
+Gard M&E has a simple capital structure consisting of Tier 1 capital through equity capital, which is fully paid in and available, Tier 2 capital consisting of excess of encumbered assets less capital requirement applicable to the encumbered assets, and no Tier 3 capital.

 The Gard group aims to manage its capital such that all its regulated entities always meet local regulatory capital requirements.
 In each country in which the group operates, the local regulator specifies the minimum amount and type of capital that each of the regulated entities must hold, i.e., Gard is subject to different capital requirements depending on the country in which it operates, and the type of business conducted.
 If an entity should fall below the target capital level, the management action will be to increase capitalisation or de-risk to bring the solvency ratio back to an acceptable level.

 The different management actions will vary with the company and the type of business it writes.